googleapis/storage-testbench/README.md

 ### Causing a failure using x-retry-test-id header

-The following cURL request will attempt to list buckets and the testbench will emit a `503` error once based on the Retry Test created above.
+The following cURL request will attempt to list buckets and the testbench will emit a `503` error once in the HTTP server based on the Retry Test created above.
 Subsequent list buckets operations will succeed.

+In this example, list buckets operations in the gRPC server will not be impacted since the Retry Test created above only applies to HTTP.
+Specify `"transport": "GRPC"` for a Retry Test Resource to apply to gRPC operations.

 ```bash
 curl -H "x-retry-test-id: 1d05c20627844214a9ff7cbcf696317d" "http://localhost:9100/storage/v1/b?project=test"